quentinlintz/quentinlintz.github.io/_posts/2024-08-24-lessons-learned-maintaining-an-open-source-project.md

 tags: ["golang", "github", "developer experience"]
 ---

 Working exclusively in the terminal has always been a flex.
 I think it demonstrates understanding of how linux works if you're using `ps`, or understanding networking if you're using `netstat`, or understanding filesystem search with `grep` and some esoteric pattern you totally _did not_ ask ChatGPT to generate for you.
-I've also been "bitten by the bug" over the past few months to the point where I'm writing this post in Neovim with no spelcheck.
+I've also been "bitten by the bug" over the past few months to the point where I'm writing this post in Neovim with no spelcheck[^0].
 In fact, my entire motivation for learning Go was to create a command line tool no matter how trivial.

 ## A Bit about Go